vesmil/oko-bere/doc/technical.md

 As it is used by both I will start with the common part.

-It contains game implementation - one round, deck, playing cards... even though the parts where real players will be necessary is only through interfaces which needs to be implemented in other parts.
+It contains game implementation - main game loop, one round, playing deck, playing cards.
+I need to emphasise that the common part can't be used by itself as the provided players are only abstract and needs to be implemented in other parts.

 Here is simplified overview of Common part architecture.